 Reduced risk of wound infection and incisional hernias

-Faster return of bowel function and earlier resumption of diet
+Faster return of bowel function and earlier resumption of normal diet

 Shorter hospital stay (typically 2-4 days versus 5-7 for open surgery)